AI Writing Evolution: From Basic Autocorrect to Smart Assistants

 What makes modern AI keyboards different from earlier tools is their ability to handle complete writing tasks, not just corrections.
 They can draft a professional email from scratch, rewrite a paragraph to be clearer, or expand bullet points into full sentences.
 The assistant becomes a collaborator rather than just an editor.

 Privacy concerns have grown alongside these capabilities.
 When your keyboard analyzes everything you type, where does that data go?
-Leading AI keyboard apps now process text locally on your device when possible, only sending data to servers for complex tasks that require more computing power.
+Leading AI keyboard apps now process most text locally on your device, only sending data to servers for complex tasks that require more computing power.
+In 2026, on-device processing has become the standard rather than the exception, with smartphones now powerful enough to run sophisticated language models entirely offline.

 Voice Typing Meets AI Understanding